 The exact process required to set up and maintain a customer issue taxonomy will vary across businesses.
 Several factors that will impact the complexity of this task include geographic coverage, workflow management system and the range of products / services.

 Review and adapt existing customer issue taxonomies (if applicable)

-It is important to maintain lean and standardised customer issue taxonomies across your organisation.
-This helps to ensure data integrity, minimises the risk of cases being incorrectly classified, and enables comparisons across different business units.
+It is important to maintain lean and standardized customer issue taxonomies across your organization.
+This helps to ensure data integrity, minimizes the risk of cases being incorrectly classified, and enables comparisons across different business units.
 Identify any existing issue taxonomy and use this as a starting point.

 Map anticipated issues to the customer issue taxonomy

 Ensure you map the root cause of the issue (e.g. device compatibility) rather than the symptoms (e.g. a function of your application does not work) to ensure that the data you collect is actionable.

 Sort through past interactions with customers and categorize each customer issue against the issue taxonomy

 Compile a list of anticipated issues, including those that have not arisen in the past, and categorize each against the customer issue taxonomy